2019 EMT Course Information

 The Gloucester Volunteer Fire & Rescue Squad conducts an Annual EMT course beginning in January each year.
 The course typically runs into June and students who successfully complete the course are eligible to test at the June Consolidated test site.

 This course is open to anyone meeting the basic requirements to become an EMT as set forth by the State of Virginia.
-Students will be accepted on a first come first serve basis which is explained further on our Course Enrollment Application page.
+Students will be accepted on a first come first serve basis.

 Becoming an EMT

 Emergency Medical Technicians, or EMTs, provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possess the basic knowledge and skills necessary to provide patient care and transportation.
 EMTs function as part of a comprehensive EMS response, under medical oversight, and perform interventions with the basic equipment typically found on an ambulance.